phetsims/gas-properties/doc/model.md

 All quantities (`P`, `T`, `V`, `v`, `KE`) are derived from the state of the particle system and the container.

+In the _Diffusion_ screen, `N`, mass, radius, and initial temperature are set via spinners in the control panel.

+In the _Ideal_, _Explore_, and _Energy_ screens:

 There is a limited inventory of particles (limited `N`), as indicated by the "Number of Particles" spinners and the gauge on the bicycle pump.
+There is a maximum of 1000 of each type of particle.
 When particles escape the container through its open lid, they are immediately returned to the inventory.
 Since there is no gravity, particles that escape the container float upwards, and are deleted from the sim when they disappear from view.

 When a particle is added to the container: